 Before you go and create more indexes, make sure that your existing indexes are being maintained.
 You should also check that the indexes being maintained are actually being used.
 To be honest, you should do that BEFORE you do any tuning at all.

-SUMMARY: Steps for Database Tuning and Server Scalability
+SUMMARY: Steps for Server Tuning and Scalability

 - Get rid of the dead weight.
 Clean up unused indexes.
 Consolidate similar indexes.